-On 2 September 2016, an explosion in Davao City, Mindanao killed at least 15 people and injured many more.
-The Philippines Government has declared a “state of lawless violence” throughout the Philippines to allow for additional security measures to be implemented.
+On 2 September 2016, an explosion in Davao City, Mindanao killed at least 14 people and injured many more.
+The Philippines Government declared a “state of lawless violence” throughout the Philippines to allow for additional security measures to be implemented.

 New Zealanders in the Philippines are advised to be security conscious at all times and remain vigilant in public places – particularly at transport hubs and on public transport.
 You should monitor the media for potential threats to safety and security and follow any instructions issued by the local authorities.

 There is an ongoing threat of kidnapping throughout the Philippines.
 Kidnap-for-ransom gangs are known to target foreigners, as well as Filipinos.
 The risk is particularly high in the southern Philippines, including (but not limited to) central and western Mindanao, the Sulu archipelago and coastal resort areas, offshore islands and dive sites in the Sulu Sea.
 Among recent incidents, on 21 September 2015, three foreign tourists were abducted by armed men from Samal Island, Mindanao.
 Some victims have been held in captivity for long periods and others have been killed.

 There are indications that criminal and terrorist groups have expanded their reach and capability to conduct kidnappings across the southern Philippines.
 These groups may operate across a wide area and kidnap individuals before transporting them to another location.
 It is possible that groups have the capability to target locations frequented by tourists in southern Palawan, Central Visayas, southern Negros or Siquijor.

 On 9 May 2017, the US Embassy advised its citizens that it had received credible information that terrorist groups may be planning to conduct kidnapping operations targeting foreign nationals in the areas of Palawan province, to include Puerto Princesa City, and the areas surrounding Puerto Princesa Subterranean River National Park.
-On 9 April 2017, the U.S. Embassy in the Philippines advised its citizens that it had received unsubstantiated yet credible information that terrorist groups may attempt to conduct kidnappings in Central Visayas, which includes both Cebu and Bohol provinces.
-Subsequently, on 11 and 12 April 2017 there were clashes between Philippine security forces and heavily armed members of the Abu Sayyaf Group in Inabanga, Bohol, resulting in casualties.
+On 9 April 2017, the US Embassy in the Philippines advised its citizens that it had received unsubstantiated yet credible information that terrorist groups may attempt to conduct kidnappings in Central Visayas, which includes both Cebu and Bohol provinces.
 If you are travelling to the Central Visayas and the Palawan province, we advise exercising vigilance and a high level of security awareness.

 Violent crime (including gun crime) and petty crime continue to be a serious concern in the Philippines.
-Criminal gangs are particularly active in Manila, including in the Makati central business district, and have drugged and robbed unsuspecting tourists.
+Criminal gangs are active in the Manila area, and have drugged and robbed unsuspecting tourists.

 New Zealanders are strongly advised to exercise a high degree of caution and pay close attention to personal security at all times when travelling anywhere in the Philippines.